ise-uiuc/xft/README.md

-# ${\mathcal X}$FT: Unlocking the Power of Code Instruction Tuning by Simply Merging Upcycled Mixture-of-Experts
+# XFT: Unlocking the Power of Code Instruction Tuning by Simply Merging Upcycled Mixture-of-Experts

 > [!IMPORTANT]
 > We are constantly working on improving the documentation and adding more implementation details.
 Plese stay tuned!